Mellon Collie and the Infinite Sadness

-Recording and production
+Background and production

 After the 13-month tour in support of the Smashing Pumpkins' second album Siamese Dream (1993), Billy Corgan immediately began writing songs for the band's next record.
 From the outset, the band intended the new record to be a double album, partly inspired by the Beatles' self-titled album.
 Corgan said, "We almost had enough material to make Siamese Dream a double album.
 With this new album, I really liked the notion that we would create a wider scope in which to put other kinds of material we were writing."
 Corgan felt that the band's musical approach was running its course, and wanted the band to approach the album as if it were its last.
 Corgan described the album at the time to the music press as "The Wall for Generation X", a comparison with Pink Floyd's 1979 album, one of the highest-selling and best-known concept albums of all time.

 The band decided against working with Butch Vig, who had produced the group's previous albums, and selected Flood and Alan Moulder as coproducers.
 Corgan explained, "To be completely honest, I think it was a situation where we'd become so close to Butch that it started to work to our disadvantage...
 I just felt we had to force the situation, sonically, and take ourselves out of normal Pumpkin recording mode.
 I didn't want to repeat past Pumpkin work."

 Flood immediately pushed the band to change its recording practices.
 Corgan later said, "Flood felt like the band he would see live wasn't really captured on record".
 In April 1995, the band began recording in a rehearsal space instead of entering the studio straight away.
 At these sessions, the band recorded rough rhythm tracks with Flood.
 Although originally designed to create a rough draft for the record, the rehearsal-space sessions yielded much of the new album's rhythm-section parts.
 Flood also insisted that the band set aside time each day devoted to jamming or songwriting, practices in which the band had never before engaged during recording sessions.
 Corgan said, "Working like that kept the whole process very interesting—kept it from becoming a grind."